sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

-# Rethinking the Embedded Operations Research Team: From Project to Product, and How to Get There
+# Rethinking the embedded Operations Research team: from project to product, and how to get there

 **Event:** AGIFORS Annual Symposium, 2026-10-25
 **Speaker:** Francisco Zenteno